-LIHTC rent payment is 38% lower than the average market-rate rent.19 LIHTC rents also increase at a lower rate year-to-year (0.9%) than rent in the open market (5%).20 Unlike the private market, the LIHTC program also requires critical tenant protections, such as requiring good cause to evict tenants,21 protecting Section 8 voucher recipients from voucher discrimination,22 and protecting survivors of domestic violence from discrimination.23
+The LIHTC program's affordability restrictions provide concrete financial benefits and greater housing security to tenants.
+The average LIHTC rent payment is 38% lower than the average market-rate rent.19 LIHTC rents also increase at a lower rate year-to-year (0.9%) than rent in the open market (5%).20 Unlike the private market, the LIHTC program also requires critical tenant protections, such as requiring good cause to evict tenants,21 protecting Section 8 voucher recipients from voucher discrimination,22 and protecting survivors of domestic violence from discrimination.23

 Because they cannot generally benefit from using a 10-year credit, affordable housing developers awarded tax credits raise project capital by selling them to passive private investors.
-Nonprofit developers must sell a substantial ownership interest in the project to extract any value from the tax credits, since they do not pay income taxes.
-Limited partnerships or limited liability companies ("LLC") are thus formed, for the sole purpose of developing and owning the property, under which a for-profit or nonprofit
+Nonprofit developers must sell a substantial ownership interest in the project to extract any value from the tax

 19 FreddieMac Multifamily Div., How Big a Difference Do Restricted Rents Make?
 (March 18, 2018).
-Available at https://mf.freddiemac.com/research/insight/2018411 how big a difference .page?.
+Available at https://mf.freddiemac.com/research/insight/2018411 how_big_a_difference.page?.
 This study analyzed 44 U.S. metropolitan areas of different sizes.